131 Bloor Street West, Suite 200

 Finances

-This report is an update that has been sent to Interval House for review.
+This charity report is an update that has been sent to Interval House for review.
 Changes and edits may be forthcoming.

-Updated on August 22, 2022 by Ann Lei.
+Updated on July 22, 2024 by Stellar Zhang.

 Financial Review